johanwind/johanwind.github.io/_posts/2022-08-29-intro_implicit_bias.md

 As a concrete example of why this is a problem, say you made a fantastic new second order optimization algorithm, it optimizes the loss function 10x faster than standard first order methods!
 The current deep learning models were developed and compared under the implicit bias give by current optimizers.
 Chances are that your second order optimizer significantly changes that implicit bias, giving worse performance, since the model was not built for the new implicit bias.
 The algorithm couldn't be used.

-Let's say we found a way to better characerize the implicit bias of modern deep learning models.
+Let's say we found a way to better characterize the implicit bias of modern deep learning models.
 Maybe we could improve it.
 Maybe we could train models faster, without losing out on performance.
 Maybe we could get rid of annoying hyperparameters.
 I want to find out.